Tallulah Haddon: Early life

-Born and raised in South London, Haddon is the daughter of artist Laura Godfrey-Isaacs and engineer Glen Haddon.
-They are Jewish.
-She has a younger sister, Mirabelle.
-She was raised in 'rural Suffolk' in a house converted from an old church.
+Born and raised in South London, Haddon is the child of artist Laura Godfrey-Isaacs and engineer Glen Haddon.
+They (Note: Haddon uses they/them pronouns.) are Jewish.
+They have a younger sister, Mirabelle.
+They were raised in 'rural Suffolk' in a house converted from an old church.

 Career

-Tallulah’s art practice has stemmed from performance for screen, subsequently incorporating filmmaking and video.
-Tallulah has appeared in Netflix’s Black Mirror: Bandersnatch (2019), and recently Ridley Scott’s The Last Duel.
-Since her breakout role in Spaceship (2016) which premiered at BFI London Film Festival, and toured to SXSW she has worked on projects varying from TV to indie shorts.
-Her TV premiere was in The Living and The Dead (BBC) going on to work with Tom Hardy and Franka Potente (Run Lola Run) in Taboo (BBC/FX).
+Haddon's art practice has stemmed from performance for screen, subsequently incorporating filmmaking and video.
+Haddon has appeared in Netflix’s Black Mirror: Bandersnatch (2019), and recently Ridley Scott’s The Last Duel.
+Since their breakout role in Spaceship (2016) which premiered at BFI London Film Festival, and toured to SXSW they have worked on projects varying from TV to indie shorts.
+Their TV premiere was in The Living and The Dead (BBC) going on to work with Tom Hardy and Franka Potente (Run Lola Run) in Taboo (BBC/FX).
 They then played the lead, Leila in (intl Emmy nominated) Kiss Me First; a 6 part Netflix original; which included live action film, acting for motion capture and underwater stunt work.
-In February 2021, her film Justine, was nominated for a British Independent Film Award.
-In 2024, she played Hanna, a key role in the Sky Drama The Tattooist of Auschwitz alongside Anna Prochniak.
+In February 2021, their film Justine, was nominated for a British Independent Film Award.
+In 2024, they played Hanna, a key role in the Sky Drama The Tattooist of Auschwitz alongside Anna Próchniak.

-She received her MFA from Bard College in July 2023.
+They received their MFA from Bard College in July 2023.